Introduction to PXF

 You can query the external table via Greenplum Database, leaving the referenced data in place.
 Or, you can use the external table to load the data into Greenplum Database for higher performance.

-PXF bundles all of the JAR files on which it depends, including the following Hadoop libraries:
+PXF bundles all of the Hadoop JAR files on which it depends, and supports the following Hadoop component versions:

 - Hadoop version 2.9.2